mojord/billions/README.md

 Billions on osakesijoituspeli, jolla leikkimällä voi tutustua osakesijoittamiseen Helsingin pörssissä.
 Pääpaino ei ole pelillisyydessä, vaan salkkujen onnistumisen vertailussa.

-In Billions, you can try your luck in the Helsinki stockmarket, and see what investing in shares is like - giving sums and clicking buttons.
+In Billions, you can try your luck at the Helsinki stockmarket, and see what investing in shares is like - giving sums and clicking buttons.
 For suspense, you have to think you are actually using your own money, or even better, loan money.
 The game is in English.

 ## Kuvaus